rideways/technical_test/README.md

 Documentation for the APIs can be found [here](api.md)

 ## Part 2
-Using the code created in Part 1 extend the code to provide the output through a REST API using one of the following languages:
+Using the code you have created in Part 1, extend the application to provide the output through a REST API using one of the following languages:
 * PHP
 * JavaScript (Node, Angular are also acceptable)
 * Java
 * Scala

-The API should return a json payload.
+Your API should return a json payload.